grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 **Fear:**
 - Missing opportunities they don't even know about
 - The "invisible Johns" eliminating them in browser tabs
-- Competitors capturing their market share
+- Competitors who arent even as good, capturing their market share
 - Business stagnating or declining

 **Frustration:**